Upturn unsubscribed user

 business area logo Core Business Areas

-• Power Generation: KEPCO generates electricity through nuclear, thermal (coal, oil, LNG), hydro, and renewable energy sources.
+• Power Generation: KEPCO generates electricity through nuclear, coal, oil, LNG, hydro, and renewable energy sources.

-• Power Transmission and Distribution: KEPCO transmits and distributes electricity to residential, commercial, and industrial customers across South Korea.
+• Transmission and Distribution: KEPCO operates and maintains the electricity transmission and distribution network across South Korea.

-• Overseas Business: KEPCO participates in power plant construction and operation projects overseas.
+• Overseas Business: KEPCO participates in overseas power projects, including construction and operation of power plants.

 leadership logo Leadership and Structure